AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

-, M., Wang, D., Ni, J., Qu, J., Ni, W., Van Leeuwen, J., 2009.
+Wang, D., Ni, J., Qu, J., Ni, W., Van Leeuwen, J., 2009.
 Natural organic matter (NOM) removal in a typical North-China water plant by enhanced coagulation: targets and techniques.
 Sep.
 Purif.
 Technol.
 68, 320e327.

 ## Fabrication Details
 Most of the fabiracation of bench area apparatus was completed in last semester, the connection between different part is described in the experiment apparatus part.
 The fabrication of contact chamber can refered to the report of contact chamber group.[Contact Chamber]()